mothur/mothur.github.io/_wiki/chimera.ccode.md

     gi|11093932|MNA1|AF293004 was found have at least one chimeric window. gi|11093930|MNH4|AF293002 was found have at least one chimeric window. gi|11093926|MNH2|AF292998 was found have at least one chimeric window.

+### removechimeras

+The removechimeras parameter allow you to remove the chimeras from your files instead of just flagging them.
+Default=t.

 ### processors